JanviAmbedare/IBM-Skillbuild-AI-project/README.md

 > The linear regression model gives a **good baseline** for understanding maternal mortality trends using global health indicators.
 > It shows that structured global data can be leveraged to support **data-driven healthcare decisions** and track progress toward SDG 3.1.

----

-Let me know if you'd like a PDF report, dashboard, or a different model (Random Forest, etc.) next!